MasonTorres/UsefulScripts/AAD Devices/readme.md

 This script does the following.
 1. Get all devices from Azure AD
-  -Creates a hashtable containing all **unique** device names.
+   - Creates a hashtable containing all **unique** device names.
      - Each Unique device will contain one or more child obejct.
 These child objects represent each device with the same name.
-  -Loops through each unique device.
+   - Loops through each unique device.
      - Finds the child device with the most recent creation date and sets **DeviceStatus** to **Do Not Delete**
 2. Optional code to export the hashtable of devices as a csv file.
 3. Optional code to export the hashtbale of devices as a json file.
 4. Imports CSV file.
 Using the template exported from option 2 - amend the CSV and import